June 21. Kazinform's timeline of major events

 The Fête de la Musique or World Music Day launched in 1982 is celebrated every year on June 21, which is usually the summer solstice.

 World Hydrography Day is celebrated every year on June 21.
 It highlights the importance of hydrography and why it is still relevant.
-The day is observed to increase awareness about the protection of safe navigation for sailors and also focuses on publicizing the work of hydrographers.
+The day is observed to increase awareness about the protection of safe navigation for sailors and also focuses on publicising the work of hydrographers

 World Humanist Day is a humanist holiday celebrated annually around the world on the June solstice, which usually falls on June 21.
 The day is a way of spreading awareness of humanism as a philosophical life stance and means to effect change in the world.